Nico-windows/WaSup/README.md

 - Joining and creating servers
 - People tab
 - Saving messages and server
+- Dm's !!!
+Chat privately with your friends.
-- Login/ Sign up (WIP, not out yet)
+- Login/ Sign up (OUT NOW)
+- Settings tab (WIP)
+- More TBA

 I'll update this as I finish features, find my timeline below:

-End of feb --> Basic login intergration
+End of feb --> People Tab (Done in 0.6.5)
-End of march --> Main chat functionality done.
-End of April --> Login page done.
-May --> Version 1 + bugs fleshed out.
+End of march --> Main chat functionality done. (done in - 0.7) End of April --> Login page done. (done early - 0.7.6) May --> Version 1 + bugs fleshed out.

 Keep in mind this is highly WIP and nowhere near done.
 I plan to offer support and version until around V3 which will bring it until around December of 2025.